koji-project/koji/docs/source/kojid_conf.rst

       to run before building the srpm.
 It is generally used to retrieve source files from a remote location.
 If no ``source_cmd`` is specified, ``make sources`` is run by default.

+      The second form (``!hostname:path``) is used to explicitly block a host:path pattern.
+In particular, it provides the option to block specific subtrees of a host, but allow from it otherwise.
+This explicit block syntax was added in version 1.13.0.

    build_arch_can_fail=False
       If set to ``True``, failing subtask will not automatically cancel other siblings.